Pala Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

 There were 1,84,857 registered voters in the constituency for the 2021 election.

-Niyamasabha by-election 2019
+2019 by-election

-Due to the death of sitting MLA K. M. Mani in April 2019, Pala went to bypoll on 23 September 2019.
+Due to the death of the sitting MLA K. M. Mani in April 2019, Pala Assembly constituency held a by-election on 23 September 2019.

-There were 1,79,107 registered voters in Pala Constituency for the 2019 Kerala Niyamasabha by-election.
+There were 1,79,107 registered voters in Pala Assembly constituency for the 2019 Kerala Assembly by-election.

-Niyamasabha Election 2016
+2016

-There were 1,80,091 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,80,091 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,69,192 registered voters in the constituency for the 2011 election.